India thrash Japan 6-0 in Asian Champions Trophy | Sports-Games

 Harmanpreet Singh (10th and 53rd minute) scored a brace, while Dilpreet Singh (23rd), Jaramnpreet Singh (34th), Sumit (46th) and Shamsher Singh (54th) also registered their names on the scoresheet for India at the Maulana Bhasani Hockey Stadium.

 This was India's third win on the trot.
-Held to a draw by Korea in their lung-opener, the Manpreet Singh-led side turned things around defeating Bangladesh 9-0, while also getting the better of arch-rivals Pakistan before easily overcoming the Japanese challenge.
-India's semifinal opponent was yet to be decided.
+Held by Korea in their lung-opener, the Manpreet Singh-led side turned things around defeating Bangladesh 9-0, while also getting the better of arch-rivals Pakistan before easily overcoming the Japanese challenge.
+India will, once again, lock horns with Japan in the semifinal on Tuesday.

 The dominant victory will be a huge boost for India as they head into the business end of the tournament full of confidence.